 This one’s as important as the others, and it can be more difficult.
 When you visit a home for sale or look at a model home with a builder, it’s easy to fall in love.
 You might immediately see what you’ll want to change in the home and how you’ll fill its spaces with your family.
 But until the day you close on a home, it isn’t yours.

 There are different things that could cause you to have to back out of a deal between making your initial offer and closing on a home.
 If your buying resale, maybe the home inspection comes back that there’s substantial water damage inside the home’s walls, which means you’ll have to begin a large-scale renovation project before you can move in.
 Maybe something comes up in your personal life that causes you to have to put the home buying process on hold.
 Keeping an even head throughout the home buying process will help you make smart decisions and avoid heartbreak if things don’t pan out.

 Move into your Dream Home by Working with an Experienced Home Builder

-At Hayden Homes, we work with first time and experienced home buyers and we work with preferred lenders who are attentive and supportive during this exciting time in your life.
-Whether you’re looking in Oregon, Washington, or Idaho, our team can help you move into a home that’s just right for you and your family.
+At Hayden Homes, we work with first time and experienced home buyers and we will be attentive and supportive during this exciting time in your life.
+Whether you’re looking in Oregon, Washington, or Idaho, our team can help you move into a home that’s just right for you at any stage in life.
 Contact us today.
 We look forward to answering any questions you may have about preparing for, and making, your first home purchase.